bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 Quantity      | Part														| Usage
 ------------- | ------------------------------------------------------------|--------------
-1             | Fathom Tether w/ installed Cable Penetrator for 8mm Cable (25-300m)           	|
+1             | Fathom Tether w/ installed Cable Penetrator for 8 mm Cable (25-300m)           	|
 1             | Tether Cable Thimble                       					| Mounting the tether to the frame 5             | Heavy Duty Zip Ties											| Mounting the tether to the thimble and frame